NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 # Constructing a Client Cookie {#clientCookie}

 The Client Cookie is a nonce and should be treated as such.
 For simplicity, it can be calculated from Client IP Address, Server IP Address and a secret known only to the Client.
 The Client Cookie SHOULD have at least 64-bits of entropy.
-If a secure pseudorandom function (like SipHash24) is used there's no need to change Client secret periodically and change the Client secret only if it has been compromised.
+If a secure pseudorandom function (like SipHash24) is used, there's no need to change Client secret periodically and change the Client secret only if it has been compromised.

-It's recommended but not required that a pseudorandom function is used to construct the Client Cookie:
+It is recommended but not required that a pseudorandom function is used to construct the Client Cookie:

 ~~~ ascii-art